 In Arkansas and Utah, salary boosts are included in legislation that would allow families to use public funds to pay for private schooling—perhaps to draw broader support for universal private-school choice policies.

-FutureEd has identified 55 teacher-pay bills that have been introduced or pre-filed by both Republicans and Democrats in 23 states during the current legislative session.
-So far, five bills have been signed into law: two in Utah, two in Arkansas and one in Washington.
+FutureEd has identified at least 67 teacher-pay bills that have been introduced or pre-filed by both Republicans and Democrats in 26 states during the 2023 legislative session.
+So far, 11 bills have been signed into law in nine states, including Arkansas, Idaho, Florida, Maryland, Montana, Oklahoma, Tennessee, Utah and Washington.

 Arkansas’ S.B.
 294, or the “LEARNS Act,” which was signed into law March 8 by Republican Gov. Sarah Huckabee Sanders, will increase the minimum salary for starting Arkansas teachers to $50,000 a year, up from $35,000.
 The new law also includes $2,000 raises for more experienced teachers and some incentive bonuses of up to $10,000 for effective teachers.
 The increased teacher compensation is one component of the larger education package, which also includes state funds for universal education savings accounts that families can use for private school tuition or other education expenses.